LlewVallis/command-builder/README.md

             @MemberArg("customArg") int powerOfTwo,
             // Use a custom annotation which constructs the parser for us
             @StringSetArgument.Arg({ "Jeff", "Bob" }) String name,
+            // Use the set of default inferences for common types int integer,
             // Mark a parser as optional.
 The order here is important
             @ClassArg(StringArgument.class) @OptionalArg String optionalString
     ) {